yuyang339/cs140e-21spr/labs/README.md

     of the UART protocol used in lab 4.

     Writing your own software UART is a great way to see what the hardware UART is doing --- and, as you will, see, it's actually not much!
+For the most part, all hardware protocols are simply one or two signals that flip between 1 and 0, possibly with some timing constraints.
-    For the most part, all hardware protocols are simply a signal that goes to 1 or 0, with some timing constraints.
     The mechanical simplicity of device communication protocols stands in sharp contrast to the complexity of the datasheets that describe the hardware that implement them.

     After this lab, you'll start to understand that if a data sheet sucks, you can frequently build your own software version.
 This can be